filecoin-project/devgrants/open-grant-proposals/open-proposal-crypto3-weighted-threshold-bls.md

 * Mikhail Komarov.
 MS in Mathematics at Moscow State University.
   Developing and designing cryptography schemes and implementations from 2013.
-  Founded [=nil; Foundation](https://nil.foundation), which intention is to develop and standartize database and cryptography-related specifications.
+  Founded [=nil; Foundation](https://nil.foundation), which intention is to promote and standartize database and cryptography-related specifications.
 Founded [=nil; Crypto3](https://crypto3.nil.foundation) cryptography team currently incubated within =nil; Foundation.
-Designed and developed =nil; Foundation's crypto3 modern cryptographiy suite, partially intended to be included in [Boost](https://boost.org), to become a foundation for C++ STL cryptography proposal and partially to provide architecturally clean and type-safe modern cryptography suite (mostly for internal Foundation's usage, but some modules
+Designed and developed =nil; Foundation's crypto3 modern cryptography suite, partially intended to be included in [Boost](https://boost.org), to become a foundation for C++ STL cryptography proposal and partially to provide architecturally clean and type-safe modern cryptography suite (mostly for internal Foundation's usage, but some modules